 First I have to start off by saying that No-Knead may be great and a convenience for some, but I LOVE kneading bread!
 This No-Knead Ciabatta Bread is super duper awesome, but dang, I wouldn’t have minded giving it a good knead.
 So relaxing and therapeutic!
 Any other pro-kneaders out there?

-After fiddling around with many a ciabatta recipe, and getting mediocre or shall I say, less than impressive results, (the crumb was never good enough..too tight) I had finally resigned myself to the fact that I just lacked what it took to create that perfect, airy, chewy, riddled with beautiful holes, italian slipper bread.
-Well, after reading through some books on bread baking at my local bookstore, I came across a recipe for ciabatta by Craig Ponsford.
-This is BY FAR, the best recipe for ciabatta out there.
-Now, this is not only because it worked for me, but after perusing through several bread forums, the consensus seems to be the same.
-His ciabatta is simply the best.
+SO, after fiddling around with many a ciabatta recipe and getting crappy to mediocre, or shall I say, less than impressive results, (the crumb was never good enough..too tight) I had finally resigned myself to the fact that I lacked what it took to create that perfect, airy, chewy, Italian slipper bread riddled with holes.
+Although I’d somewhat waved the white flag after reading through some books on bread baking at my local bookstore, I came across a recipe for ciabatta by Craig Ponsford.

-As usual, I’ll run you through what got me to such a beautiful, perfectly crumbed ‘slipper bread’ – (which is called that, because the finished loaf usually looks similar to a slipper) — complete with my inability to take a decent picture with my awful digital camera!
+As usual, I’ll run you through what got me to such a beautiful, perfectly crumbed ‘slipper bread’ (the finished loaf usually looks similar to a slipper) complete with my inability to take a decent picture with my awful digital camera!